31 Best Gluten-Free Restaurants in San Francisco in 2026

 The Vibe

-Inviting and intimate, this gluten-free restaurant in San Francisco—though not exclusively gluten free—exudes a vintage feel.
-Expect low lighting and the comforting hum of conversation over wine and pasta, making it perfect for date ideas in San Francisco.
+Inviting and intimate, this gluten-free-friendly restaurant in San Francisco exudes a vintage feel.
+Expect low lighting and the comforting hum of conversation over wine and pasta, making it a top choice to head to if you're searching for date ideas in San Francisco.

 What to Order

-Known as a gluten-free restaurant in San Francisco with options for all diners, Bella Trattoria draws praise for Italian favorites like the lobster ravioli and spaghetti alla carbonara.
-Gluten-free pasta is available for an additional $4.
+Known as a gluten-free restaurant in San Francisco with options for all diners, Bella Trattoria draws praise for Italian favorites like the lobster ravioli and carbonara.
+Gluten-free pasta is available for an additional cost, allowing you to choose your favorite pasta dish from the extensive menu.

 Bella Trattoria | 3854 Geary Blvd., San Francisco, CA 94118 | $$